Welcome, Shaker Faculty and Staff!

 The Shaker Schools Foundation’s mission is simple: To provide resources to enrich the educational experiences of students of the Shaker Heights City Schools.

 Help us put our Mission in Motion!
 How can we help you help our Shaker students?

 Submit a Project Proposal:

-Shaker Schools Foundation has a variety of funds that can support projects happening during the 2019-2020 school year and beyond.* To request support for your school, grade level, classroom or extra-curricular, please complete the application below and submit.
-The Foundation will contact you if there are any questions, will review the project with appropriate district administration, and will notify you of approval.
+Shaker Schools Foundation has a variety of funds that can support projects happening during the 2020-2021 school year and beyond.
+To request support for your school, grade level, classroom or extra-curricular, please discuss with your administrator and ask them to complete the application below and submit.
 Funds are limited and certain criteria and restrictions may apply.
 Requests are generally addressed within 5-10 days, although the timeline may vary with the size and nature of the project.
 Please contact the Foundation office at 216-295-4329 if you have any questions.

 Past Project Support:

 Here are just some of the projects SSF supported last year through the help of generous donations from individuals, corporations and grants from other foundations:

 - “My Mad Feelings” – a social/emotional learning program for Shaker PreK students